OneCrazyCoder/MMOGamepadOverlay/README.md

     # Rectangle with full height but 50%-75% of the width
     = 50%, 0, 25%, H

-*NOTE: The offset value is unaffected by the size of the target screen/window, but will instead be multiplied by the global  [System] property ``UIScale=`` (which itself can be automatically set for some games by use of ``UIScaleRegKey=``).
+*NOTE: The offset value is unaffected by the size of the target screen/window, but will instead be multiplied by the global  [System] property ``UIScale=`` (which itself can be automatically set for some games by use of ``UIScaleRegKey=`` and/or  ``UIScaleBaseHeight=`` to the game's default resolution height).
 Some size-related properties that only have a single value, such as BorderSize, TitleHeight, and FontSize, are also multiplied by UIScale!*

 ### UI Layout Editor